the1lab/1lab/src/Cat/Diagram/Equaliser/Joint.lagda.md

 If the family is pointed, and the `diagram`{.Agda} has a limit, then this limit is a joint equaliser of the given arrows.
-The requirement for a point in the family ensures that we're not taking the joint equaliser of *no* arrows.
-The construction is invariant under the choice of point (since joint equalisers, as limits, are unique), but we won't need this.
+The requirement for a point in the family ensures that we're not taking the joint equaliser of *no* arrows, which would be a [[product]].
+Finally, since joint equalisers are unique, this construction is invariant under the chosen point; it would thus suffice for the family to be inhabited instead.

 ```agda
   is-limit→joint-equaliser : ∀ {L} {l} → I → is-limit diagram L l → is-joint-equaliser F (l .η false)